The Million Eyes of Sumuru

-The Million Eyes of Sumuru, also known as The Million Eyes of Su-muru and Sumuru, is a 1967 British-Hong Kong spy film directed by Lindsay Shonte and starring Frankie Avalon, George Nader and Shirley Eaton.
+The Million Eyes of Sumuru is a 1967 spy film directed by Lindsay Shonteff and starring Frankie Avalon, George Nader and Shirley Eaton.
 It was produced by Harry Alan Towers and filmed at the Shaw Brothers studios in Hong Kong.
 It was based on a series of novels by Sax Rohmer about a megalomaniacal femme fatale.
-(Towers had just made a series of films about Rohmer's Fu Manchu.)

 The film was released in the U.S. by American International Pictures on 17 May 1967.
-In the U.K., it was released through Warner-Pathé on 3 December, titled simply Sumuru.
+In the UK, it was released through Warner-Pathé on 3 December, titled simply Sumuru.

 Plot

 Sumuru is a beautiful and evil woman who plans world domination by having her sexy all-female army eliminate male leaders and replace them with her female agents.

 The Chief of Security for President Boong of Sinonesia is killed.
 Two Americans in Hong Kong, Nick West and his friend Tommy Carter, are persuaded by the head of British intelligence, Colonel Baisbrook, to investigate.
 They discover the organisation headed by Sumuru, which claims to be interested in peaceful activities.

 Nick is implicated in the murder of a girl after she winds up dead in his bed.
 Later, Nick and Tommy go to Hong Kong to stop an assassination.